Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Reach**: This Weapon has the *Reach* property

-**Sweet Spot**: Whenever you make a melee attack with this weapon, it deals one additional damage dice for every 5th feet you are away from them.
+**Sweet Spot**: Whenever you make a melee attack with this weapon, it deals two additional damage dice for every 5th feet you are away from them.

 _You gain +2 to attack and damage rolls using this weapon_